jacob-meacham/southbaycircus.com/pages/blog/10-reasons-a-circus-arts-class-is-just-what-you-re-looking-for.md

 author: Jessica
 published: 2013-03-24

 Looking for an excuse to try out a circus class?
-We've got 10 of them for you right here!
+We've got ten for you right here!
 Whether your interests are physical, artistic, social, crafty, or downright fun, we think we'll have something to fit the bill.
 <br>
 <br>
 <img src="/static/img/blog/sooaerial.jpeg" class="blog-image" style="display: block; margin-left: auto; margin-right: auto">

 **1. You're looking for a way to get in shape.** Need incentive to do pullups?
-How about an awesome trick on the silks that requires shoulder strength?
-Looking for your core muscles?
-Nothing to train that like trying to keep yourself balanced atop your partner's feet or hands?
+A fancy aerial trick might be just what you need.
+On a quest for your core?
+Nothing trains your abdominals like balancing on a partner's feet?
 Back strength?
 Leg control?
 Mind control?
 We can't help with that last one, but for the others, we've got you covered.

 <br>
 <br>
 <br>
 <img src="/static/img/blog/moni.jpeg" class="blog-image" style="display: block; margin-left: auto; margin-right: auto">

-**2. You've always dreamed of being on the stage.** Why just aspire to having your name up in bright lights, when you could be up there yourself, flying through the air.
+**2. You've always dreamed of being on stage.** Why just aspire to your name in bright lights, when you could be up there yourself, flying through the air.

 <br>
 <br>